 - how to find the best routes and the options to get where you want to go, and

-- all the general hacks and hints to transport in Japan that you’ll need to get around efficiently and see as much as possible in the time you have available.
+- all the general hacks and hints you’ll need to master Japan transportation, get around efficiently and see as much as possible in the time you have available.

 I use this site extensively for both pre-planning my trips and for checking options on the go when I’m in Japan.
 Like most things related to transport in Japan – it’s very reliable.